srikanthmandru/RoadSignsRecoginition_DeepLearning/README.md

 •	Evaluated models through accuracy as metric.
 Over all models, CNN has achieved good accuracy of about 93% on test dataset.

-•	I will try to tune these models and also implement other models to improve the accuracy.
+•	I will try to tune existing models further and also implement other models to get better accuracy so that model would generalize well to unseen real-world data.
 Stay tuned!!!